bigwiv/Biopython-cn/en/chr04.rst

     >>> print feature_seq
     AGCCTTTGCCGTC

-This is a simple example so this isn°Øt too bad ®C however once you have to deal with compound features (joins) this is rather messy.
+This is a simple example so this isn‚Äôt too bad ‚Äì however once you have to deal with compound features (joins) this is rather messy.
 Instead, the ``SeqFeature`` object has an ``extract`` method to take care of all
 this: